Schiiss/blog/_posts/2026-03-16-mapping-the-permian-with-claude-and-databricks.md

   <img src="/blog/assets/images/blog_images/mapping-the-permian-with-claude-and-databricks/blog_image.png" alt="blog image">
 </p>

+> Working with the folks over at [Collide](https://collide.io/) in Texas inspired me to build this project to learn the concepts and tooling they were leveraging.
+They are doing lots of amazing work in the oil and gas space with AI and process automation.
+If you're interested in learning more about the business of oil and gas and how tech intersects with the energy industry, check out their podcast: [Collide Podcast on YouTube](https://www.youtube.com/@collide_io).

 ## Introduction

 I have been having a blast over the last few weekends, vibe‑coding and leveraging **Claude Code** with **Sonnet 4.6** and the [ai-dev-kit](https://github.com/databricks-solutions/ai-dev-kit) from Databricks to build some interesting applications geared towards **midstream oil and gas**.